 - Single-purpose reverse mortgages - are the least expensive option.
 It's offered by state & local government agencies and non-profit organizations.
 The downside is that the loan may only be used for one purpose.
 This purpose must be specified by the lender.
 Homeowners with low or moderate income are qualified to take these loans.

 - Proprietary reverse mortgages - are private loans by the companies that develop the house property.
-The more high-valued your home is, the bigger the loan advance you get from a proprietary reverse mortgages.
+The more high-valued your home is, the bigger the loan advance you get from a proprietary reverse mortgage.

 HECMs and proprietary reverse mortgages are generally more expensive than traditional home loans.
-The upfront costs can be high and needs to be considered when you want to get one.
+The upfront costs can be high and need to be considered when you want to get one.
 There are several factors that depends on how much you can borrow from a HECM or proprietary reverse mortgage:

 - Type of selected Reverse Mortgage

 - The appraised value of the house property

 - Financial assessment of ability to pay property tax and homeowner's insurance